 It was in one of those restructures that they decided/realised (I don’t know which one it is) that publications manager was no longer a thing and that Public Relations Officer was the closest fit.
 I felt hella uncomfortable putting that title on my signature when I had exactly zero credentials to back it up.
 So I did a PR course through Unisa, which I aced.

 It took a while before I got an interview there, but once I did, the job was in the bag.
-I was so excited for my new adventure.
+I was so excited about my new adventure.

 I have met quite a few incredible people along my career journey.
 One of the most important was meeting my now business partner, Ashmika.